clustervision/luna2-cli/README.md

 ## Usage

 Commands:
+ENTITY = cluster OR network OR node OR nodeinterface OR nodesecrets OR osimage OR bmcsetup OR group OR groupsectets OR groupinterface OR otherdevices__
-1. luna cluster/network/node/nodeinterface/nodesecrets/osimage/bmcsetup/group/groupsectets/groupinterface/otherdevices show
+1. luna { ENTITY } show
-2. luna cluster/network/node/nodeinterface/nodesecrets/osimage/bmcsetup/group/groupsectets/groupinterface/otherdevices list
+2. luna { ENTITY } list
-3. luna cluster/network/node/nodeinterface/nodesecrets/osimage/bmcsetup/group/groupsectets/groupinterface/otherdevices add
+3. luna { ENTITY } add
-4. luna cluster/network/node/nodeinterface/nodesecrets/osimage/bmcsetup/group/groupsectets/groupinterface/otherdevices remove
+4. luna { ENTITY } remove
-5. luna cluster/network/node/nodeinterface/nodesecrets/osimage/bmcsetup/group/groupsectets/groupinterface/otherdevices update
+5. luna { ENTITY } update
+6. luna { ENTITY } rename